Borrowed Bites

 For example, if I am going to triple the large salad recipe, I would cut 18 ounces of provolone.
 Then I would measure out 6 ounces into 3 separate baggies, repeating that process for each ingredient.
 Finally, I would grab 3 gallon-sized bags and add one bag of each ingredient into the larger bag.

 For serving this or any other large salad (see it at work in this Autumn Chopped Salad and this Summer Fruit Salad) I use a serving platter from Sur la Table.
-Unfortunately, I don’t see the exact one online, but they do carry a similar bowl.
+Unfortunately, I don't see the exact one online, but we have seen similar options in-store at Sur la Table or at stores like Home Goods.
 My favorite way to shop there is to watch for a good sale, and then buy 2-3 items so that I have multiples. #neverenoughwhiteservingdishes

 Can I serve this to 25, 50, 75, or 100 people?